-This tres leches cake is SO much easier than making from scratch and tastes equally as delicious!
+This tres leches cake recipe is SO much easier than making from scratch and tastes equally as delicious!
 It’s perfectly light and refreshing with the best sweet flavor.

 This tres leches cake is SO much easier than making one from scratch and tastes just as delicious!
 It has the best sweet flavor and is super light and moist.
 Plus the homemade whipped topping is amazing and really makes the dessert!

 Ground cinnamon is the typical topping for a tres leches cake, but I also love to serve mine with fresh berries or toasted coconut on top.
 It’s so light and fresh and makes the perfect treat for Spring or Summer.
 This dessert turns out beautiful and tastes so delicious.
 Definitely give it a try!